 The capabilities called for in an airship’s utility airplane outgrew the simple N2Y-1s.
-One model of the popular Waco UBF series airplane also fit through the Macon’s hangar bay door opening (following minor wingtip clipping), and offered seven-cylinder performance.
-As Macon arrived in California. two were acquired, skyhook-equipped and designated XJW-1 (right).
+One model of the popular Waco UBF series airplane also fit through the Macon’s hangar bay door opening (following minor wingtip clipping), and offered increased range and payload, seven-cylinder performance.
+As Macon arrived in California. two were acquired, skyhook-equipped and designated XJW-1 (photo).
 Like the later N2Y-1 configuration, the top fuselage sheet metal covering could be removed to accommodate a litter patient’s evacuation from the airship.
 All known motion or still photos of the Wacos, including hooking on to Macon, are included in our DVD “The Flying Carriers.“ A large Martin torpedo-bomber joined the Macon complement in California, but suggestions to use it for servicing an airship aloft were not perfected.
-(A T3M, its tail can be seen in the distance aft of Macon in the large “full crew” photo.”
+(A T3M’s tail can be seen in the distance aft of Macon in the large “full crew” photo.”
 No utility airplanes were aboard Macon when she sank.

 It must have been seen as an acceptable if begrudging budget-driven compromise to accept landplanes for extended overwater operations with the airship.
 So it came to pass the airship’s fighter criteria was a short list – with item number one that it would fit through the ZRS-4’s hangar bay door.
 Of three airplanes built for the small fighter competition, the Curtiss XF9C-1 seemed the least of the evils.
 Curtiss got wind of the narrowed choice and, sans contract -with its own money – engineered fixes for the prototype’s ills, producing the XF9C-2 (photo).